ntno/aws-exam-prep/sqs-sns.md

 message distributed to a number of SQS queues in parallel this allows you to take advantage of "parallel, asynchronous processing"

-Topic Name - 256 character limit (hyphens and underscores allowed)
+Topic Name - 256 character limit (hyphens and underscores allowed), must be unique within account

-subscriptions need to be confirmed before 3 days, then the tokens for confirmation will expire
+subscriptions need to be confirmed before **3 days**, then the tokens for confirmation will expire

 #### SNS Message
 * Type